wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

     - Select **Use Created Credentials** and specify the following:
          - A display name for the credentials.
-         - The database credentials you created to use when setting up database connections in Choreo.
+         - The database credentials you created to use when setting up database connections in {{ product_name }}.
          - The environment where you want to use the credentials.

          The steps to create new user credentials depend on the type of database or cache you are using.
 In general, you must log in to your database server as the super admin using a command-line interface or a database management tool.
 Then, create new database users with the required permission levels.